 - You must have achieved a minimum cumulative Grade Point Average (GPA) of 72%

 *Calculate the average grade for all the post-secondary courses you have completed to date.

 Meeting the above requirements does not mean you will be automatically accepted into the Co-op Program.
 There is also a competitive application process that you can read about here.

-- One time workshop and administration fee of $256.75, payable upon acceptance into the program to the UBC Sauder School of Business.
+- One-time workshop and administration fee that can be found here, payable upon acceptance into the UBC Sauder Co-op Program.
 This fee also covers mandatory pre-employment training workshops.
-These workshops, held in Term 1 and Term 2, prepare you for the job search process, help you transition into the workplace, and are a requirement for all Co-op Programs as defined by the Co-operative Education and Work-Integrated Learning Canada (CEWIL Canada).
+These workshops, held in the Fall and Winter Terms, prepare you for the job search process, help you transition into the workplace, and are a requirement for all Co-op Programs as defined by the Co-operative Education and Work-Integrated Learning Canada (CEWIL Canada).

-- Course tuition fee for each Co-op work term of $790.00, payable to UBC.
+- Course tuition fee for each Co-op work term that can be found here, payable to UBC.
 For each Co-op work term you will be registered in a course (e.g. Comm 380 - WORKTERM I)